Cpt-Dingus/blog-page/Beginners guide to satellite reception.md

 **GOES**

 *American*
-- **GOES 16** and **GOES 18** are currently operational satellites broadcasting three signals:
+- **GOES 16** and **GOES 18**, satellites from the `GOES-R` series, are the two currently operational satellites broadcasting three signals:
     - **CDA** - Space weather, can be used to check your setup.
 Decoded but doesn't hold anything interesting.
     - **GRB** - A fairly weak rebroadcast sending incredibly high quality data, has a massive 7.8 Msym/s.
     - **HRIT** - A stronger and much easier to receive signal transmitting reduced resolution imagery.

 All of these include FEC, you should be able to properly decode them even when the signal is quite weak.

-> GOES 14, 17 are currently in on-orbit storage and are not broadcasting anything.
+> GOES 14, 17 are currently in on-orbit storage and are not broadcasting anything useful.

+> TODO: FFT for these signals

 *European*
-- **EWS-G2 (GOES 15)**, a retired GOES satellite moved to Europe to replace EWS-G1 (GOES 13), broadcasts a **linearly polarized** GVAR signal.
+- **EWS-G2 (GOES 15)**, a retired GOES satellite part of the `GOES-N` series, was transferred to USSF and moved to Europe to replace EWS-G1 (GOES 13) and now only broadcasts a **linearly polarized** GVAR signal.
 It lacks FEC, meaning you have to get it at a fairly decent strength for a decode witout any grain.
 A full disc image is transmitted every 3 hours.

 ![GOES GVAR screenshot from SatDump](./Assets/Radio/GOES-GVAR.png) *GOES 15 GVAR*